parsaeisa/Notes/Software engineering/work culture.md

 - Read different projects in the firm.
 You can see their tricks & best practices.
 For finding different functionalities in code base, only remember the project's connection to outside world ( http handlers, cmq handler, etc.) and start traversing from there.
 - When you are working with a tool (like sqlx), read it's structure.
 For example in echo if you see `s.GET` in your code, start traversing from `GET` method by Command + Click and go deep.
+    - This can lead to finding good parameters and arguments and configurations while using an API.
 - Other resource is github starred projects by your friends.

 Company's projects queue (out of team):